Jump to content

 Event details

-This event begins 11/10/05 and repeats every year forever
+This event began 11/10/05 and repeats every year forever

 (UNESCO 31 C/Resolution 20)